sritchie73/NetRep/vignettes/NetRep.md

    using the module summary profile.
  - Ranking nodes by relative importance using the weighted node degree

-To do this, we use the `networkProperties` function, which takes the same input data as the `modulePreservation` function.
+To do this, we use the `networkProperties` function, which has the same arguments as the `modulePreservation` function.
 We will calculate the network properties of modules 1 and 4, which were preserved in "cohort2", in both
 datasets: